webhintio/hint/packages/rule-manifest-app-name/README.md

 # Require manifest to specify the web site/app name (`@sonarwhal/rule-manifest-app-name`)

-`manifest-app-name` warns against not specifying the web site/app’s name.
+`manifest-app-name` checks that a name is specified for the app within the manifest. name.

 ## Why is this important?

-Browsers that have support for the [web app manifest file][manifest spec] will use [`name`][manifest name] member (or the [`short_name`][manifest short_name], when there is insufficient space) to display the name of the site/app in situations such as: amongst a list of other applications, as a label for an icon, etc.
+Browsers that support the [web app manifest file][manifest spec] will use [`name`][manifest name] member (or the [`short_name`][manifest short_name], when there is insufficient space) to display the name of the app in various places across the OS like the list of apps installed, a app icon label etc.

 If these members are not defined, browsers will try to get the name from other sources such as the value of the [`application-name` meta tag, `<title>`, or just default to a specific value (e.g.:
 `Untitled`)][manifest metadata].
-This can lead to bad user experience, as the web site/app name may be truncated or just wrong.
+This can lead to a bad user experience, as the app name may be truncated or just wrong.

-In general it is recommended to specify and have the `name` member under 30 character, and if it’s over 12 characters also have a `short_name` member that is at most 12 characters.
+It is recommended to specify the `name` member and keep it's length under 30 characters, and if it’s over 12 characters, include a `short_name` member that is at most 12 characters.

 Notes: